 How to Find Private Landlords

 Secondly, if you’re a tenant, you might be wondering how to find private landlords.
-Typically, you can use sites like Zillow, Trulia, HotPads, Realtor.com and Doorstep.
+Typically, you can use sites like Zillow, Trulia, HotPads, and Realtor.com.
 Usually, landlords will provide you with their business information (versus passing you along to a property management company) and how to contact them.
 Look for such phrases like “For Rent By Owner”.

 Additionally, you can find private landlords on sites like Facebook Marketplace and Craigslist.
 Traditionally, property management companies won’t likely use sites like this as social media and forum sites require additional, personal input.